Jayeshsahani/FileUnlocker/README.md

-# FileUnlocker
+# File Unlocker
-This tool is used for get locked file passwords by using the bruteforce algorithm
+This tool is used for identifying the file password by using the brute force algorithm